 The Wisconsin AIDS/HIV Program recognizes that there are a variety of service delivery models for HIV early intervention programs.
 These models vary in many ways, including the type and scope of services provided, the target populations served, and the manner in which services are delivered.
 State general purpose revenue (GPR) funds for early intervention services are limited and are targeted for services which can effectively and efficiently reach those in greatest need.
 Because not all early intervention services and service delivery models can be funded with GPR funds, grantees are encouraged to seek other sources of funding to increase the capacity and the scope of early intervention services in local communities.
 This includes collaborating with local community health centers, the Ryan White Title III program, the University of Wisconsin Department of Family Medicine-Family Practice Residency Program, local health departments, and private physicians.

 Agencies receiving GPR HIV early intervention funds are expected to integrate and coordinate state-funded early intervention services with related HIV programs and resources.
 Such programs include but are not limited to case management, the Wisconsin HIV Drug Assistance Program, the AIDS/HIV Health Insurance Premium Subsidy program, and partner counseling and referral services.
-Services are coordinated by the ASOs and provided by local physicians, ASO nurses, and case managers.

 The primary objective for state-funded HIV early intervention programs is to ensure early and prompt access to needed HIV-related health services for HIV positive persons.
 This includes:

 - Prompt referral to a primary care physician.